 More on Engagement Strategy

-What Is Drip Engagement and Why Does It Work?
+What Is Paced Engagement and Why Does It Work?

-An explainer on drip engagement: what it is, how it differs from bulk delivery, and the algorithmic reasons behind its effectiveness.
+An explainer on paced engagement: what it is, how it differs from bulk delivery, and why steadier delivery is easier to understand.

 8 min readComplianceSafe Instagram Automation: What's Actually Allowed in 2026